CAVEconnectome/PyChunkedGraph/ingest/README.md

 Sometimes jobs fail for any number of reasons.
 Assuming the causes were external, you can requeue them using `rqx requeue <queue_name> --all`.
 Refer to `pychunkedgraph/ingest/cli.py` and `pychunkedgraph/ingest/rq_cli.py` for more commands.

-> NOTE: make sure to flush redis after running another ingest and before `helm install`.
-Residuals from previous ingest runs can provide inaccurate information.
+> NOTE: make sure to flush redis (`ingest flush_redis`) after running ingest and before another `helm install`.
+Residuals from previous ingest runs can lead to inaccurate information.